 5. Change your goal.
 I tend to set too many goals, unachievable goals, burdensome goals.
 My all-or-nothing-thinking gets me in the ditch

 sometimesa lot.
 I’m learning to be as kind to myself as I am to others—to rest in grace when my harsh, finger pointing ways wound me.
 Will you do the same?
 If you get a week or a month into your goal and it’s too heavy, will you please lay it down?
 Kick it to the curb if you need to.
 Find a new Bible reading goal that suits you better in this season of life.
-Maybe you need to commit to a verse a day, the New Testament in a year, or reading a Proverb a month.
+Maybe you need to commit to a verse a day, the New Testament in a year or reading a Proverb a month.
 I can help you with that.
 Don’t be afraid to say, “I need to try something different.”
 God’s Word is life-changing.
 Period.
 Every verse.
 Every chapter.
 Every book.
 You need not read it cover to cover to be changed by it.
+But if you read the Bible cover to cover you WILL be changed by it!

 So let’s do this!